simple-crypto/simple-website/organization.md

 	we use the GPLv3 license for software developments and CERN OHL-S for hardware developments.
 	* During the gold sponsoring stage, we use a dual licensing approach.
 Codes are available under the same copyleft license as for the development and public evaluation stages for open source developments.
-	Gold sponsors gives access to a yearly non-copyleft license for commercial closed source developments.
+	Gold sponsoring gives access to a yearly non-copyleft license for commercial closed source developments.
-	Precisely, ?
+	Precisely, sponsors are granted a yearly MIT license during the gold sponsoring, which is translated into a perpetual MIT license after 5 years of gold sponsoring.
-	* After final release, the codes become available under a perpetual non-copyleft licenses.
-Precisely, ?
+	* After final release, the codes become available for the whole community under a perpetual non-copyleft licenses.
+Precisely, we use the MIT license for both software and hardware developments.

 Besides, our evaluation tools will only be released under a copyleft license, namely the AGPLv3 one.